gvwilson/sensibleadventures/cloudherd/cloudherd.md

 did it go?" he demanded, his ears back and his tail lashing.

 The sound of a door banging upstairs answered his question before Indy could.
-"Wait!" she shouted as the tiger took the steps three at a time, only to roar, "Blast, the blighter's gone through the window!"
+"Wait!" she shouted as the tiger took the steps three at a time.
+"Blast!" they heard him roar.
+"The blighter's gone through the window!"

-Indy slammed the door shut and stepped in front of it.
-"What in the saints' names are you *doing*?" she demanded as the tiger raced back down the stairs.
+Indy slammed the door shut and stepped in front of it as the tiger raced back down the stairs.
+"Let me pass!" the tiger snarled.

+"What in the saints' names are you *doing*?"
+Indy demanded.

-"He was spying on us!" the tiger snarled.
-"Now let me pass!"
+"He was spying on us!" the tiger spat.
+"Now let... me... pass!"

 "No!"
 The mayor of Stale glared at him.
-"This is *our* village, and you will *not* race around like a madman, is that clear?"
+"This is *our* village, and you will *not* race around like a madman!"

 It was the bravest thing Noxy had ever seen her mother do, and for one horrible moment, she was afraid it would be the last.
 The muscles in the tiger's shoulders bunched---and then relaxed.
-"Hardly a mad *man*, honored," he rumbled, as calmly as if he was complimenting her on her taste in teapots.
+"Hardly a mad *man*, honored," he rumbled, as calmly as if he was commenting on her taste in teapots.

-Whatever Indy might have said was forestalled by a tentative knock on the door at her back.
+Whatever Indy might have said in response was forestalled by a tentative knock on the door at her back.
 The tiger twitched his whiskers.
 "Are you going to answer that?"

 Indy waited precisely as long as it would take Noxy to count to ten in her head, then turned and opened the door.
 "Yes?"